BizTecBritain/YouTube-Channel-Name-Counter/README.md

 ## About The Project

-One of my friends requested this program to be made to assist with the [TASVideos](http://tasvideos.org/) webpage Make sure that you check them out!
+One of my friends requested this program to be made to assist with the [TASVideos](http://tasvideos.org/) webpage.
+Make sure that you check them out!